-Regional Medical Director, Urgent Care Division
+Specialty Medical Director, Urgent Care Services

 Dr. Branner completed his undergraduate studies at Duke University, majoring in History, and remains an avid supporter of his Blue Devils.
 After completing his doctorate at Wake Forest University in 2001, he went on to the University of Arkansas for Medical Sciences for his pediatric internship and residency.
 Subsequently, he was accepted into a pediatric gastroenterology fellowship at Vanderbilt University.
 During the fellowship period, he simultaneously graduated with a Master of Public Health degree focusing on the prevention of pediatric obesity.